Tutte Invariants for Alternating Dimaps: Definitions and Notation

 We say $ D' $ is an \emph{alternating subdimap} of $ D $, written as $ D' \le D $, if $ D' $ is an alternating dimap where $ V(D') \subseteq V(D) $ and $ E(D') \subseteq E(D) $.

 Suppose $ e \in E(D) $.
-We write $ D/e $ and $ D\setminus e $ for the alternating dimap, or embedded digraph, obtained from $ D $ by contracting $ e $ and by deleting $ e $, respectively\footnote{Note that we can only delete edges from an alternating dimap under certain scenarios.
-For instance, the deletion of a non-loop edge $ e $ from an alternating dimap $ D $ is not allowed.
-In this case, both of the endvertices of $ e $ have odd degree in $ D\setminus e $, hence $ D\setminus e $ is no longer an alternating dimap.
+We write $ D/e $ and $ D\setminus e $ for the alternating dimap, or dimap, obtained from $ D $ by contracting $ e $ and by deleting $ e $, respectively\footnote{A dimap (instead of an alternating dimap) $ D\setminus e $ is obtained by deleting a non-loop edge $ e $ from an alternating dimap $ D $.
+In this scenario, both of the endvertices of $ e $ have odd degree in $ D\setminus e $, hence $ D\setminus e $ is no longer an alternating dimap.
 See \cref{sec:type_of_loops} for edge types in alternating dimaps.}.

-In any embedded graph, a \emph{boundary} $ \partial g $ of a face $ g $ is a closed trail that bounds $ g $.
+In any embedded graph, the \emph{boundary} $ \partial g $ of a face $ g $ is the closed trail that bounds $ g $.
 A face is \emph{incident} with every vertex and every edge that belongs to its boundary.
 Two faces are \emph{adjacent} if their boundaries share at least one common edge.

-Every face in $ D $ is either bounded by a clockwise closed trail or an anticlockwise closed trail.
+By the alternating property, every face in $ D $ is bounded either by an embedding of (the graph of) a clockwise closed trail or an anticlockwise closed trail.
 Let $ C $ be the closed trail bounding a face in $ D $.
-An alternating subdimap \emph{induced} by $ C $, written as $ D[C] $, is an alternating subdimap of $ D $ with the vertex set $ V(C) $ and the edge set $ E(C) $ (see Figure~\ref{fig:Induced_alternating_subdimap}).
+The alternating subdimap \emph{induced} by $ C $, written as $ D[C] $, is the alternating subdimap of $ D $ with the vertex set $ V(C) $ and the edge set $ E(C) $ (see Figure~\ref{fig:Induced_alternating_subdimap}).

 A \emph{block} of an alternating dimap is a maximal connected alternating subdimap that contains no cutvertex.